-Cardiovascular sonography (CVS) is commonly known as "ultrasound."
-Sonographers utilize imaging technology to assist in the process of medical diagnosis.
+Cardiovascular sonography, commonly known as an ultrasound, involves the use of imaging technology to assist in the process of medical diagnosis.
 Sonographers have skills that are utilized by many specialties, including cardiology, pediatric cardiology, and vascular surgery.
-Since the foundation of CVS is technology, the field is dynamic and constantly advancing as technology becomes more sophisticated.
-Sonographers are an integral part of a multidisciplinary team of medical professionals, while at the same time interacting directly with patients.
+Secondary admission.

 Why Study Cardiovascular Sonography at Grand Valley?

-- Strong curriculum and knowledgeable, clinically practicing faculty prepare students for leadership within the field.
+- GVSU is the only baccalaureate level sonography program in the state of Michigan.
+Strong curriculum and knowledgeable, clinically practicing faculty members prepare students for leadership within the field.